Important Legal Disclaimer

 - Darwin dropped 30% (2010-2020)

-Protection strategy: Plan to hold property for 7-10+ years minimum.
-Build equity quickly by making extra repayments early.
+How to protect yourself: Plan to hold for 7-10+ years.
+Build equity fast by paying extra early.

 Mistake 5: Emotional Decision-Making